armory-plugins/armory-observability-plugin/README.md

 Spinnaker plugin for configuring and customizing observability.

+## What is Observability?

+In control theory, observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
+The observability and controllability of a linear system are mathematical duals.

+The concept of observability was introduced by Hungarian-American engineer Rudolf E. Kálmán for linear dynamic systems.

 <img src="observability.png" width="40%">

+In software metrics, logging and tracing make up the core categories of observability

+## What does this plugin do?

 - Customizing and tweaking the Micrometer registry.
 - Enabling direct transmision of metrics to promethous and skipping the [Spinnaker Monitoring Daemon](https://github.com/spinnaker/spinnaker-monitoring/tree/master/spinnaker-monitoring-daemon)